ansys/pymapdl/doc/source/examples/technology_showcase_examples/index.rst

 .. _ref_technology_showcase_examples:

-Technology Showcase Manual Examples
+Technology showcase manual examples
 ====================================
 This section demonstrates the broad simulation capabilities of Ansys Mechanical APDL.
 The problems demonstrate how to use PyMAPDL to effectively and accurately solve interdisciplinary problems from a variety of industries and engineering fields.

-These examples are a work-in-progress and will be extended during the life of this project.
+These examples are a work-in-progress and are to be extended during the life of this project.

 +----------------------------+---------------------------------------------------------------------------------------------------------+
 | Name                       | Description                                                                                             |